Amazingren/maskclu/README.md

 # MaskClu: Masked Clustering Prediction for Unsupervised Point Cloud Pre-training (Code Under Construction)
 Maskclu

+### News:
+Our paper is accepted by AAAI2026 as Oral!

 ### Requirements
 PyTorch >= 1.7.0
 python >= 3.7